c391Awesome/project/README.md

 project
 =======

-To build the project, run
+To build the project and copy it to catalina/webapps/proj1, run

-    ant compile
+    ant deploy

 from the root folder.
 This will build the project and deploy it to the work/ folder.

-To make life easy, you can add a link from your catalina webapps folder to the work folder with the following command:

-    ln -s path_to_work_file deployedProject/

-    eg. ln -s proj1/work  project/

 Before doing this, you should create the file WEB-INF/dbCreds.txt with your database credentials.
 The first line should be your username, and the second should be your password.